edumunozsala/sagemaker-pipeline-text-classification/README.md

 ## Problem description

-** In progress**
-Our goal is define, build and run a machine learning pipeline, end-to-end, that we can run periodically to prepare the data, upload it to AWS S3, build and train a keras model, evaluate the model on the validation dataset and finally if the performance or accuracy of the model is greater than a defined threshold deploy the model in an endpoint for future predictions.
+Our goal is to define, build, and run a machine learning pipeline, end-to-end, that we can run periodically to prepare the data, upload it to AWS S3, build, and train a keras model, evaluate the model on the validation dataset and finally if the performance or accuracy of the model is greater than a defined threshold deploy the model in an endpoint for future predictions.

 **Note:** In this simple example the training and validation dataset is not going to be modify so probably no retraining is needed.
 But you can adjust this example to your own problem and dataset that requires retraining.